 - Mom of Bits of Hope Participant

 About 5 years or so ago, I was looking for a place for my granddaughter to find peace and comfort for at least a few hours a week/month to deal with her hurt & anger from years of having parents who could not take care of her because of addiction.
-Tessla has lived with my & husband & I most of her 12 years now.
-Tessla has been going to the ranch for nearly 7 years now and she has found her “refuge” from the storms in her young life.
+My granddaughter has lived with my & husband & I most of her 12 years now.
+She has been going to the ranch for nearly 7 years now and she has found her “refuge” from the storms in her young life.
 Refuge Ranch is her “heaven” as she calls it and whenever it is time to leave from a session, it is difficult to get her to leave!
 Refuge Ranch gives an opportunity for healing for so many at risk kids and I am thankful for the staff and program that it offers and they do not charge for their sessions which could be a concern for families that need this but could not afford to go if they charged fees."

 - Grandma of a Bits of Hope Participant